This Thai Quinoa Salad combines crunchy veggies, sweet mango, fresh herbs, and greens, all tossed in a quick, blender-made peanut dressing.

 Thai Quinoa Salad

 It’s been a while since my last quinoa salad post.
-My previous ones, like the classic quinoa salad with lemon dressing, the well-loved sweet potato quinoa salad, and the Southwest Quinoa Salad with cilantro-lime dressing, have been hits.
+My last ones, like the classic quinoa salad with lemon dressing, the well-loved sweet potato quinoa salad, and the Southwest Quinoa Salad with cilantro-lime dressing, have been hits!

-While there are even more versions, this is my first Thai-inspired quinoa salad.
+While there are even more kinds, this is my first Thai-inspired quinoa salad.
 It might be my new favorite with its crunchy, sweet, and savory mix,.

 Ingredients In Thai Quinoa Salad